jldodds/ncc-smt-cryptol/post.md

                   else candidate_pn
 ```

 The article does some division, but uses a shift with an offset.
-I think Cryptol division should work fine here (it might be implemented that way, I don't know).
+I think Cryptol division should work fine here (it might be implemented that way internally, I don't know).

 Our ```if``` statements look a little different than the ifs in the reference.
 That's because Cryptol is a functional lanugage, and there is no concept of a statement.
 If
 you're familiar with C, a Cryptol if expression is much more like a conditional operator.

-Whew, they've got some test cases.
-Let's try those out.
+Whew, they've got a test case (really underwhelming for a function with this much branching behavior).
+Let's try it out.
 We'll program the test
 vector in Cryptol:

 ```